Connect with others who understand.

 Written by Maureen McNulty

-CML is an uncommon, slowly progressing type of leukemia, caused by a chromosome mutation.
-A type of cancer, CML starts in the blood-forming cells of the bone marrow and invades the blood.
+CML is an uncommon, slowly progressing type of leukemia caused by a chromosome mutation.
+A mutation is a change in a cell’s DNA, which acts like an instruction manual for the body.
+In CML, two chromosomes swap pieces, creating an abnormal gene.
+This gene tells the body to make too many white blood cells, leading to leukemia.
+CML starts in the blood-forming cells of the bone marrow and spreads into the blood.

 Treatments for CML